rii-mango/Daikon/README.md

 });
 ```
 ###Usage (browser)
-Daikon provides DICOM parsing support in [Papaya](https://github.com/rii-mango/Papaya).
-See [here](https://github.com/rii-mango/Papaya/blob/master/src/js/volume/dicom/header-dicom.js) for an example of how to use Daikon in browser code.
+See tests/debug.html to see an example.

+For a more advanced example, see [Papaya](https://github.com/rii-mango/Papaya).
+[This class](https://github.com/rii-mango/Papaya/blob/master/src/js/volume/dicom/header-dicom.js) uses Daikon to add DICOM support to Papaya.

 ###Building
 ```shell